kriskowal/lode/README.md

 - require: a function provided as a free-variable to CommonJS modules that permits the module to acquire the exports of another module.
-- root: a directory in a package including the top-most directory of a package, and including other sub-directories of the package depending on the loader options, for example, including the `{root}/engines/{engine}` directory of any other root and configured engine name like `node` or `browser`, and the `{root}/debug` directory of any other root if a loader is configured for debugging.
+- root: the top-most directory of a package is the `root`, but there may be others depending on the loader options, for example, including the `{root}/engines/{engine}` directory of any other root and configured engine name like `node` or `browser`, and the `{root}/debug` directory of any other root if a loader is configured for debugging.
   Roots are prioritized from most to least specific and searched for resources, particularly but not limited to library directories where modules are found.
 - script-injection: a technique for asynchronously downloading and executing potentially cross-domain JavaScript in a web browser.